Best way to clean Rat Poop safely and effectively

 Safety should be your primary concern before starting the cleanup.
 Proper preparation and protective gear significantly reduce the risk of exposure to harmful particles.
 Start by ventilating the area—open windows and doors for at least 30 minutes to let fresh air in and reduce airborne contaminants.

-Rubber gloves
+Rubber or plastic gloves

-An N95 mask
+N95 mask or respirator

-Long sleeves
+Long sleeves and pants

 Eye protection

-These items help shield yourself from harmful bacteria and potential diseases.
+These items help shield you from harmful bacteria and potential diseases.
 Avoid vacuuming or sweeping the droppings to prevent aerosolizing hazardous particles, which increases the risk of inhalation.
 Wearing a dust mask can provide additional protection.

 Wearing protective gear like rubber gloves and plastic gloves is also crucial when dealing with dead rodents to minimize contamination risks.
 Wearing gloves while adhering to these safety guidelines establishes a solid foundation for a safe and effective cleanup.